nightsky737/CloudBot/README.md

 # Credits
 Dataset used to train: https://www.kaggle.com/datasets/mmichelli/cirrus-cumulus-stratus-nimbus-ccsn-database Image used for the discord bot's pfp: https://stock.adobe.com/search/video?k=anime+clouds&asset_id=1107084586

 # Other notes:
 Clouds are also pretty hard to classify.
-There's a lot of variation between them (definitely not making excuses for my inability to train a CNN) and I spent a LOT of unlogged time on colab trying to train it but I am pretty happy with my compromise
+There's a lot of variation between them (definitely not making excuses for my inability to train a CNN), and also doesn't help that there are typically multiple clouds in a picture.
+I spent a LOT of unlogged time on colab trying to train it but I am pretty happy with the final model.
+It's not perfect, but it's some sense of direction to allow users to try and ask it about the cloud types the model thinks it is and identify the clodus themselves.

-It also doesn't help that there are typically multiple clouds in a picture.
-I will probably add image segmentation using grad cam after finishing other projects, but I would say that the current version is pretty functional.

-I also removed cirrostratus clouds from the classifier to help it learn. (so it doesnt identify cirrostratus)
+I also wound up removing cirrostratus clouds from the classifier to help it learn.
+(As it tended to say everything was cirrostratus)